lmee/A2UI-Android/specification/gulf_protocol.md

     ```

 3.  **User Action:** The user taps the "submit_btn" button.
-4.  **Client-Side Resolution:** The client resolves the `action.context`:
+4.  **Client-Side Resolution:** The client resolves the `action.context`.

-    - `userInput`: Resolves `form.textField` to `"User input text"`.
-    - `formId`: Resolves `literalString` to `"f-123"`.

 5.  **Client-to-Server Request:** The client sends a `POST` request to `https://api.example.com/handle_event` with the following JSON body:

     ```json
     {
+      "userAction": {
         "actionName": "submit_form",
         "sourceComponentId": "submit_btn",
         "timestamp": "2025-09-19T17:05:00Z",
         "resolvedContext": {
           "userInput": "User input text",
           "formId": "f-123"
         }
       }
+    }
     ```

 6.  **Server Response:** The server processes this event.
-If the UI needs to change as a result, the server sends new `componentUpdate` or `dataModelUpdate` messages over the **separate SSE stream**.
+If the UI needs to change as a result, the server sends new `updateSurface` or `dataModelUpdate` messages over the **separate SSE stream**.

 ## Section 6: Client-Side Implementation